kghose/lego-scifi/10497-moc/Readme.md

    action is (the cargo bay doors and the craft docking line).
 2. I transformed the "beds" into jetpacks because I think jetpacks that accommodate the astronaut's life support packs are way cooler than beds.
-3. Not exactly a homage, but I embraced the "brick built arrow" theme and made the whole spaceship look like an arrow.
+3. More meta than homage, I embraced the "brick built arrow" theme and made the whole spaceship look like an arrow.
 Calling it "The Brick Arrow," however, would have been a bit much.

 ## Potential weak points of the model

-1. The gap between the canopy and the frame.
-This bothers me a little, but not enough to spend a lot of time trying to patch up the gap.
-1. There are gaps everywhere, especially the holes from the technic beams in the front of the main cabin.
-I'm ok with this.
-LEGO requires a bunch of imagination.
-I think the model is very playable, so I didn't worry too much that it's not "airtight".
+1. There are small gaps everywhere, especially the holes from the technic beams in the front of the main cabin.
+I think the model is very playable and displayable, so I didn't worry too much that it's not "airtight".
 1. Exposed technic beams.
-I actually like this aesthetic.
+I rather like this aesthetic - my favorite themes are space and technic, and this set has a lot of both, so I like that we can see both very prominently in the Stingray.

 ### Could the model be bigger?